 - Capacity utilisation.
 In a boom, firms may squeeze more output out of existing capacity through encouraging people to work overtime – this increases labour productivity.
 In a recession, firms may hold onto workers, rather than let them go – even if they are just working at 80% capacity – therefore labour productivity falls.

-Why Has UK labour productivity fallen during the 2008-13 Recession?
+Why has UK labour productivity fallen during the 2008-14 Recession?

 You might expect workers to work harder in a recession because they fear unemployment, but labour productivity has fallen.
 Some reasons could include:

-- Labour Hoarding.
+- Labour hoarding.
 (When firms hold onto workers).
-Unemployment has risen by a smaller amount in this recession (8.4%) compared to previous recessions in 1981 and 1991, and now unemployment has fallen to 6.2% .
+Unemployment has risen by a smaller amount in the ’08-’12 recession – compared to previous recessions in 1981 and 1991, and now unemployment has fallen to 6.2% .
 This could support the theory that firms are preferring to hang onto workers, despite lower demand.
 Firms may feel this prevents having to rehire and retrain workers after the recession ends.
 Though the length of this current recession makes this surprising, and it’s uncertain why it’s happening in 2008-12 more than previous recessions.